Zilliqa/delegated_staking/README.md

 The output will look like this:
 ```
   Signer is 0x15fc323DFE5D5DCfbeEdc25CEcbf57f676634d77
-  Upgrading from version: 1
+  Upgrading from initial version
   Owner is 0x15fc323DFE5D5DCfbeEdc25CEcbf57f676634d77
   New implementation deployed: 0x64Fa96a67910956141cc481a43f242C045c10165
-  Upgraded to version: 2
+  Upgraded to version: 0.3.0
 ```

 To adapt the contract to your needs, create your own copy of `LiquidDelegationV2` or `NonLiquidDelegationV2` and run the above upgrade script again.